sanvikirloskar/Efficient-Simulation-of-the-Schrodinger-Equation/README.md

 12. ga_individual_maker.py: Contains the code to make the individuals when given the basis elements - Fourier amplitudes + frequencies.
 A parametrised version of the code is in the comments of def make_controls_fn1, but is left as a comment as data was not produced with it.
 Also contains kinetic and potential terms for propagation methods as required by QuEvolutio.
 13. ga_tools.py: Contains the fitness function, the fitness finder after propagating, and the sorting algorithm for each fitness
 14. genetic_algorithm.py: Contains the elitism functions, mutation,creep and crossover functions, and collates these + ga_tools to create a full_genetic_algorithm function
-15.NC_error_graphs: The graphs made for the report comparing errors in Newtonian/Chebyshev expansions, errors vs propagation time and errors vs number of Brillouin zones
+15. NC_error_graphs: The graphs made for the report comparing errors in Newtonian/Chebyshev expansions, errors vs propagation time and errors vs number of Brillouin zones